tiagordc/node-red-contrib-tcp-client/README.md

 Install this package with "npm install node-red-contrib-tcp-client --save" in ~./node-red or via the Palette Manager in node-red.

-If everything was successfull you should see the new tcp node under the network category.
+If everything was successfull you should see the new tcp client node under the network category.

 https://flows.nodered.org/node/node-red-contrib-tcp-client